superhandy/handy-vscode/README.md

 [the handy mode](https://github.com/superhandy/intro) for [VS Code](https://github.com/microsoft/vscode/).

-Handy offers levels of keyboard bindings to incorportate them progressively.
+Handy offers levels of keyboard bindings to incorporate them progressively.
 At the moment we have a small subset of commands described in the following sections.